bowang-lab/scHash/README.md

 # :heavy_plus_sign: Tutorial

-We offer the following tutorials for demostration:
+We offer the following tutorials for demonstration:

 * [scRNA-seq annotation (6 pancreas) and the interpretability](https://github.com/bowang-lab/scHash/blob/main/vignettes/scRNA-seq_annotations_and_interpretability.ipynb)